solo-io/gloo/docs/content/guides/gloo_federation/cluster_registration.md

     EOF
     ```

-Now that the custom resources are created, Gloo Federation automatically discovers the Gloo Edge deployments in the target cluster.
+Now that the custom resources are created, Gloo Federation automatically discovers the Gloo Gateway deployments in the target cluster.
 * For each registered cluster, the local cluster that runs `gloo-fed` has a new `KubernetesCluster` CR in the `gloo-system` namespace.
-* For each Gloo Edge deployment, the local cluster that runs `gloo-fed` has a new `GlooInstance` CR in the `gloo-system` namespace.
+* For each Gloo Gateway deployment, the local cluster that runs `gloo-fed` has a new `GlooInstance` CR in the `gloo-system` namespace.

 ## Next Steps

-With a registered cluster in Gloo Edge Federation, now might be a good time to read a bit more about the [concepts]({{% versioned_link_path fromRoot="/introduction/gloo_federation/" %}}) behind Gloo Edge Federation, or you can try out the [Federated Configuration]({{% versioned_link_path fromRoot="/guides/gloo_federation/federated_configuration/" %}}) feature.
+With a registered cluster in Gloo Gateway Federation, now might be a good time to read a bit more about the [concepts]({{% versioned_link_path fromRoot="/introduction/gloo_federation/" %}}) behind Gloo Gateway Federation, or you can try out the [Federated Configuration]({{% versioned_link_path fromRoot="/guides/gloo_federation/federated_configuration/" %}}) feature.